 So, after reading the comments from someone who obviously has way more experience in the craft of writing than I do, I did what any normal, well adjusted, 35 year old woman would do….

 I spent the next 10 hours of my life having a tantrum inside my head.
 It sounded something like this: “What do you mean that’s not the way she would act?
 That’s exactly the way she would act, that’s why she’s acting that way!
 She can’t act any other way because that’s who she is!!!
 You just don’t know her, that’s why you don’t understand.”
-Only it went on and on in circles for the full 10 hours.
-(I basically sounded like a two year.
-So glad I didn’t let it come out of my mouth.
+Only it went on and on in a circle for the full 10 hours.
+(I basically sounded like a two year old.
+So glad I didn’t let it come out of my mouth!
 My family would never have let me live it down.)

 During my silent ranting, I pretty much convinced myself that if I could just find a way to put in everything that Bonnie had gone through up to this point in her life, that it would fix everything.
 Naturally, I considered putting in a prologue.